cookbook 'poise-service', '= 1.0.1'

 Poise-service is most useful for authors of library-style cookbooks, for example

-the apache2, mysql, or application cookbooks.
+cookbooks.
 When using other service

 management options with Chef, the author of the library cookbook has to add